 As you can see, it says the customer will be redirected back to your website.
 Suppose they stay put and wait till they see your website again.
-Barclays pass over the data with them.
+Barclays pass over the data to them.
 Making the payment shown on the website.

 If they close the window or move to another website when they see that attached image, then Barclays uses the Direct HTTP server-to-server request (this is their function) to send the data to the website without the customer seeing the website.
 This function is basically to mitigate against customers from not allowing the redirect to the website.

 Your hosting provider may be blocking this request when Barclays try and make it.
-This is why the orders are staying as pending.
+This is why the orders are staying pending.

 Once they allow this

 <PARAMVAR> is replaced by the ePDQ system with the order ID number, so this will change.